semgrep/docs/docs/intro/writing.rst

 ====================

 For this tutorial, we're going to write an analysis that reports how much of each file in a project is whitespace.
-We'll use it to find which projects have checked in minified Javascript files, so we've called it minifinder.
+We'll use it to find which projects have checked in minified JavaScript files, so we've called it minifinder.
 At this point we have our ``minifinder`` folder containing ``analyzer.json``, a ``Dockerfile``, and the ``src`` directory containing ``analyze.sh``.